-Public Hearing: The City Council conducted a public hearing on May 16, 2023, regarding the City's CDBG, HOME, and ESG allocations and approval of the Annual Action Plan for submittal to HUD.
-This public hearing was streamed live at https://salinas.legistar.com/Calendar.aspx and televised live on Channel 25 on the date of the regularly scheduled meeting and will be broadcast throughout the week following the meeting.
+Public Hearing: The City Council will conduct a public hearing on May 14, 2024, regarding the City's CDBG, HOME, and ESG allocations and approval of the Annual Action Plan for submittal to HUD.
+This public hearing will be streamed live at https://salinas.legistar.com/Calendar.aspx and televised live on Channel 25 on the date of the regularly scheduled meeting and will be broadcast throughout the week following the meeting.